-- The natural environment, particularly as evidenced by the health of wildlife and fisheries (especially salmon and trout), aquifers used for potable water, surface water bodies including Puget Sound and natural drainage systems and their riparian corridors; - b.
-Commercial and noncommercial farming, forestry, fisheries, mining, homeoccupations and home industries; - Historic resources, historical character and continuity important to local communities, as well as archaeological and cultural sites important to tribes; - d.
+- a.
+The natural environment, particularly as evidenced by the health of wildlife and fisheries (especially salmon and trout), aquifers used for potable water, surface water bodies including Puget Sound and natural drainage systems and their riparian corridors; - b.
+Commercial and noncommercial farming, forestry, fisheries, mining, homeoccupations and home industries; - c.
+Historic resources, historical character and continuity important to local communities, as well as archaeological and cultural sites important to tribes; - d.
 Community small-town atmosphere, safety, and locally owned small businesses; - e.
 Economically and fiscally healthy Rural Towns and Rural Neighborhood Commercial Centers with clearly defined identities compatible with adjacent rural, agricultural, forestry and mining uses; - f.
-Regionally significant parks, trails and open space;
+Regionally significant parks, trails and open space; - g.
+A variety of low-density housing choices compatible with adjacent farming, forestry and mining and not needing urban facilities and services;